Open-Health-Manager/patient-data-receipt-fsh/input/pagecontent/Implementation.md

 - the patient data receipt event uri (`urn:mitre:healthmanager:pdr`)
 - the individual's designated account in the account extension.

-The rest of the contents of the bundle SHALL conform to the Standard Personal Health Record IG.
+The rest of the contents of the bundle SHALL conform to the Standard Patient Health Record IG.